 3. Ariana drew a sketch of a placemat she wants to make.
 She wants it to look like a kinara.
-Help her determine how many strips of each color she needs to make various quantities of placemats by completing the table below.
+Complete the table below to help her determine how many strips of each color she needs so she can make different quantities of placemats.